cloudfoundry/docs-deploying-cf/openstack/using_swift_blobstore.html.md

 ---
-title: Using OpenStack Swift as Cloud Foundry Blobstore
+title: Using OpenStack Swift as a Cloud Foundry Blobstore
 ---

 ## Introduction ##